 Cook the Shells and Kale

-- Cook the pasta shells and the kale: Bring a large pot of water to a boil and add salt.
+- Bring a large pot of water to a boil and add salt.
 Cook the pasta shells according to package directions.
-Remove the cooked shells to a clean kitchen towel.
+Remove the cooked shells to a clean kitchen towel to cool.
 Bring water back to a boil and add the kale leaves.
 Cook (blanch) for three minutes.
-Remove the leaves to a bowl of ice water.
+Remove the leaves to a bowl of ice water for 1-2 minutes.
 When the kale is cold, drain, squeeze dry in paper towels.
-A salad spinner can help get rid of excess moisture to start, then squeeze dry in paper towels.
+A salad spinner can help get rid of excess moisture to start.
 Chop the kale into small pieces and set aside.

 Make the Filling

 - In a medium skillet or saute pan, heat olive oil.
 Add onion and cook (saute) until its soft and transparent.
-Add the garlic and cook another 60 seconds.
-Add the chopped kale.
+Add the garlic and cook another 30-60 seconds.
+Add the chopped kale and cook 2 minutes.
 Place in a medium bowl and mix in ricotta and ½ cup of the Parmesan, egg and herbs and seasonings until smooth.

 Fill Shells and Bake